-I have wanted to be a “writer” since I was a little girl.
+I’ve wanted to be a “writer” since I was a little girl.
 I had a huge folder full of “Chapter 1” beginnings by the time I was a teenager.
-I wrote for the school newspaper and the yearbook, I wrote poetry, and songs.
+I’ve written for the school newspaper and the yearbook, I wrote poetry, and songs.

 I wrote because I had a lot to say, and I mostly didn’t care who read it.